verida/documentation/docs/single-sign-on-sdk/how-to-use-the-sso-sdk.md

 Due to limitations, the redirection of the user, enabled by the `request?.openUrl?` option, will open a new tab in the default browser.

 As a complement, it is recommended to use the [hasSession](../api/verida-js/modules/verida_account_web_vault.md#hassession) method and a conditional `connect()` to optimise the user experience.
-An example of this pattern is shown in the [Single Sign On tutorial](../tutorial/SSO.mdx).
+An example of this pattern is shown in the [Verida Connect tutorial](../tutorial/SSO.mdx).